2moe/circle-runner/docs/Readme.md

 > Q: What does this thing do?

+A:
   Using GitHub Actions to Invoke CircleCI Machines and Write CI Configuration Using Actions Syntax.

   In a nutshell: the syntax for using Github Actions on a CircleCI machine.

 > Q: Why did I create this repo?